-The table below lists the historical dividend yields and annual total returns of FTSE 100, FTSE 250 and FTSE All-Share indexes.
-The current annual yield of the FTSE 100 is 3.69% (10/31/2016), slightly higher than the historical average.
-The corresponsing yield of All-Share index is 3.52%
+The table below lists the historical dividend yields & annual total returns of the FTSE 100, FTSE 250 & FTSE All-Share indices.
+The current dividend yield of the FTSE 100 is 3.86% (Jan 1st, 2024), which is slightly higher than the historical average yield.
+The corresponding yield of the All-Share index is 3.78%.

-For detailed return histories, check the FTSE Indices datasets provided by Siblis Research.
+For the latest data, check the data subscriptions provided by Siblis Research.

 Calculating Index Total Return

-When total return for the index is calculated, also the dividends and other distributions paid by the companies part of the index need to be taken account.
-Only considering price movements will not give a fully complete picture of the index performance, especially when returns are calculated for a longer period.
+When the total return of an index is calculated, also dividends and other distributions paid by the companies part of the index need to be taken account.
+Only considering price returns does not give a complete picture of the index performance, especially when returns are calculated for a longer time period.

-Another important thing to consider when long-term performance is evaluated is whether dividends are assumed to be reinvested back to the index or taken in cash.
-If the distributions are always put back to the index, be sure to familiarize yourself with compounding.
+Another important thing to consider when the long-term performance is evaluated is whether dividends are assumed to be reinvested back to the index or taken in cash.
+If the distributions are always put back to the index, be sure to familiarize yourself with the process of compounding.

-FTSE All-Share consists of 642 components that capture 98% of the UK’s total stock market capitalization.
-The index is a better indicator for the overall economic performance of United Kingdom than FTSE-100 index that consists mainly of multinational companies who are generating most of their revenues outside of UK.
-In March 2016, the total value of the index was £1,992 billion.
+FTSE All-Share consists of approximately 600 constituents that capture 98% of the UK’s total stock market capitalization.
+The index is a better indicator for the overall economic performance of United Kingdom than the FTSE 100 index that consists mainly of multinational companies which are generating most of their revenues outside of the UK.
+In September 2022, the total market cap of the index was £2,137,345 million.

 London Stock Exchange (LSE)

-London Stock Exchange is the largest stock market of Europe and the third largest in the world measured by the value of listed companies.
+London Stock Exchange is the largest stock market of Europe and the third largest in the world when measured by the value of the listed companies.
 The exchange is operated by the London Stock Exchange Group that also owns Borsa Italiana and global asset management firm Russel Investments.
-In March 2016, LSE and the Deutsche Börse announcement that they have reached an agreement to merge.
-If the merger will go through, the new exchange will become the second-largest stock market in the world measured by market value.